randomblts/react/README.md

 To ensure your application works well with concurrent mode, do this:

-- Use functional components: Fiber is designed to work best with functional components.
-Functional components are simpler and easier to reason about than class components, and they make it easier for React to perform concurrent rendering.
+- Use function components: Fiber is designed to work best with function components.
+Function components are simpler and easier to reason about than class components, and they make it easier for React to perform concurrent rendering.
 - Use hooks.
-Hooks are a new feature in React that allows you to use state and other features of class components in functional components.
+Hooks are a new feature in React that allows you to use state and other features of class components in function components.
 Hooks can be used to implement complex functionality, but they are also very efficient and easy to use.
 - Avoid unnecessary re-renders: React is very good at optimizing re-renders, but it is still important to avoid unnecessary re-renders.
 You can do this by using PureComponent, memo, and useCallback.
 - Use React Suspense.
 React Suspense allows you to render fallback content while waiting for data to load.
 This can help to improve the perceived performance of your application.
 - Use StrictMode.
 The Strict Mode can help you identify potential performance problems during development which you can address.